Quick Start¶

 graph.get_state(config).values["messages"][-1].tool_calls

-Original Message ID run-342f3f54-356b-4cc1-b747-573f6aa31054-0 {'name': 'tavily_search_results_json', 'args': {'query': 'LangGraph framework for language models'}, 'id': 'toolu_01TfAeisrpx4ddgJpoAxqrVh', 'type': 'tool_call'} Updated {'name': 'tavily_search_results_json', 'args': {'query': 'LangGraph human-in-the-loop workflow'}, 'id': 'toolu_01TfAeisrpx4ddgJpoAxqrVh', 'type': 'tool_call'} Message ID run-342f3f54-356b-4cc1-b747-573f6aa31054-0 Tool calls
+{'name': 'tavily_search_results_json', 'args': {'query': 'LangGraph framework for language models'}, 'id': 'toolu_01TfAeisrpx4ddgJpoAxqrVh', 'type': 'tool_call'}

-[{'name': 'tavily_search_results_json', 'args': {'query': 'LangGraph human-in-the-loop workflow'}, 'id': 'toolu_01TfAeisrpx4ddgJpoAxqrVh', 'type': 'tool_call'}]
+{'name': 'tavily_search_results_json', 'args': {'query': 'LangGraph human-in-the-loop workflow'}, 'id': 'toolu_01TfAeisrpx4ddgJpoAxqrVh', 'type': 'tool_call'}

 Notice that we've modified the AI's tool invocation to search for "LangGraph human-in-the-loop workflow" instead of the simple "LangGraph".